TFT8/addons/tft_mas/README.md

 # TFT Massi's Vehicles

-Modification for Massi's vehicles factions, to order Zeus tree a bit.
+Modification for Massi's vehicles factions, to order Zeus tree a bit and add TFAR compatibility.